ANL-CESAR/XSBench/README.txt

 By default, PAPI is disabled.

-To enable PAPI, open the XSBench_header.h file and add (or uncomment) the following definition to the file:

-"#define __PAPI"

-Then, enable papi in the makefile:
+To enable PAPI, set in the makefile:

 PAPI = yes